 Education Programs at the Museum

-In addition to directly promoting skills and understanding of the visual arts, the Museum recognizes the potential of arts education to serve as a means of academic advancement and personal and social development.
+In addition to directly promoting access to and understanding of the visual arts, the Museum recognizes the potential of arts education to serve as a means of academic advancement and personal and social development.
 To that end, the Museum offers a wide range of programs for children, adults, teachers, and families at the Museum, in the Long Beach schools, and throughout the community.

 The following are the educational programs that are currently available: